Yen hits new session highs after Abe resignation; dollar weakened by Fed

 “It seems to me that the market has not totally grasped the implications of yesterday’s monetary policy change for the U.S. currency,” she wrote.
 “Of course, the dollar had to take a pummelling already over the past weeks, but I do see further depreciation potential.”

-Currency markets were broadly pro-risk - the New Zealand dollar rose to new two-week highs versus the U.S. dollar while the Australian dollar rose to its highest since December 2018 at 0.73135.
+Currency markets were broadly pro-risk - the New Zealand dollar rose to new two-week highs versus the U.S. dollar NZD=D3 while the Australian dollar rose to its highest since December 2018 at 0.73135 AUD=D3.

-The U.S. dollar also lost around 1% to the Norwegian crown and 0.9% to the Swedish crown.
+The U.S. dollar also lost around 1% to the Norwegian crown NOK=D3 and 0.9% to the Swedish crown SEK=D3.

-As the dollar weakened, the euro rose to as high as $1.18975 at 0726 GMT.
-The single currency seemed little affected by weakening consumer morale in Germany casting doubt on household spending in Europe’s largest economy.
+As the dollar weakened, the euro rose to as high as $1.18975 at 0726 GMT EUR=EBS.
+The single currency seemed little affected by weakening consumer morale in Germany casting doubt on household spending in Europe's largest economy.

-Elsewhere, China’s offshore yuan rose to new 7-month highs versus the dollar.
+Elsewhere, China’s offshore yuan rose to new 7-month highs versus the dollar CNH=EBS.